nikakogho/nikakogho.github.io/vaults/Bioengineering/cell-biology/protein/Peptides.md

 - Regulating [[Metabolism]]
 - Part of immune system
 - Acting as [[Enzymes]]
-- etc
+- etc.

 ## Examples:
-- Insulin - regulates blood sugar level
+- [[Insulin]] - regulates blood sugar level
-- Collagen - structural protein that gives strength to skin, bones, tendons, and other connector tissues
+- [[Collagen]] - structural protein that gives strength to skin, bones, tendons, and other connector tissues